Why it is important:

 2020 | Coronavirus pandemic | TBD |

-Each one of these events was a very big deal at the time and causing many individual investors to make poor long term investing decisions.
+Each one of these events was a very big deal at the time and caused many individual investors to make poor investing decisions.
 It is true that these events had an impact on the stock market and caused real financial pain.
 It is also true that the stock market and economy recover in the long run.

 One thing we know is these types of volatile events will continue.
 What we don’t know is exactly what they will be or how long it will take to recover.
 Typically the largest gains are in the very beginning days of the recovery, so if you jump out of the market – you may miss some of the largest gains at the front end of the recovery.
 You already participated in the risk on the way down, you should stay put to participate in the recovery as well.